About the IGDA

 A: An IGDA special interest group (SIG) is a group that is focused on a particular discipline within the game industry or on a particular identity or affinity.
 While chapters are the main focus in specific locales, the SIGs are the main focus across jobs and identities.
 Our discipline-focused SIGs include production, writing, localization, QA, and more.
 Our affinity-focused SIGs include Women in Games, LGBTQ+, Blacks in Gaming, Jewish Game Developers, and more.

-A: Visit the Start a Chapter or SIG page for information on starting a professional or academic chapter or a SIG.
+A: For information on starting a professional or academic chapter or a SIG, please email firstname.lastname@example.org.

 General Industry Information